nathmo/FactorioContainerSystemPrint/README.md

-the core component are low tech and you can start building it right away. at first you might want to use 4 lane to import the iron and copper ore, the coal and the rocks. later one you might want to use the train. the container will produce all the item you minght need in the beginning (electric miner, belt, robot arm, wall, landfill, energy, ammo and it have a basic red and green science setup. the troughput is quite low (just under 50 red and 50 green / minutes) and you should upgrade whenever you researched all the bacic green and red science.
+the core component are low tech and you can start building it right away. at first you might want to use 4 lane to import the iron and copper ore, the coal and the rocks. later one you might want to use the train. the container will produce all the item you minght need in the beginning (electric miner, belt, robot arm, wall, landfill, energy, ammo and it have a basic red and green science setup. the troughput is quite low (just under 50 red and 50 green / minutes) and you should upgrade whenever you researched all the bacic green and red science. if you aldready have a base you can bypass these and just build the mall

 ![image](https://user-images.githubusercontent.com/15912256/215102312-358356f1-9c61-4af2-9399-d52f0ca335c2.png)

 click here to see the string :